Malkalypse/inline-editor/README.md

 To adapt this for your own data:

 - Modify the `<table>` rows and headers.
-- Extend the `enterEditMode` and `exitEditMode` functions to handle more columns or validation.
+- Extend the `enterEdit` and `saveEdit` functions to handle more columns or validation.
 - Style inputs further for accessibility or theming.